 The wolf trunk is great for learning about predator/prey relationships, food chains, and misconceptions about wolves.
 This trunk includes the pelts, skulls, and track samples of wolves and their prey.
 There are also tapes of wolf howls, videos, DVDs, and track casts.
 Three different teacher guides based on grade level are also provided.

-Background material, research guides, and props in the bear trunk facilitate discussions about bears, their habitats, and food sources.
+bear trunk facilitate discussions about bears, their habitats, and food sources.
 Emphasis is on black and grizzly bears, including how to tell them apart and how to play safely in bear country.
 Activity guides and sample lessons are included.
 Upper grades benefit from additional materials available on the web.

 skulls kit provides students with opportunity to discover the wide variety of characteristics we can learn about an animal from its skull.
 Contained within this kit are activities utilizing 10 skulls to focus on predators, prey, omnivores, herbivores, and carnivores.